Monday, July 27, 2020

 • Vault of the Drow

-• They stuck a deal with Eclavdra: they would assassinate the high priestess of Lloth, so Eclavdra could convert back and become the new High Priestess and unite the warring houses under her power.
-Loth was down with this idea:
+• So he did.
+They however struck a deal with Eclavdra: they would assassinate the high priestess of Lloth, so Eclavdra could convert back and become the new High Priestess and unite the warring houses under her power.
+Loth was down with this idea.

 • The demonweb pits

-• They met Lloth again who had learned about Tharizdun and his plans through her investigations of the Elder Elemental Eye.
-She had wanted to make sure they were strong enough and so they stand a chance against the elemental princes, gave them gifts and freed Hazen.
-(This "test if you are worthy" angle is a bit lame, I know).
+• They met Lloth again, who had learned about Tharizdun and his plans through her investigations of the Elder Elemental Eye.
+She had just wanted to make sure they were strong enough to stand a chance against the elemental princes, gave them gifts and freed Hazen.
+(This "test if you are worthy" angle is lame, I know).

 • Temple of Elemental Evil (1-8, Gary Gygax with Frank Mentzer) Elemental Nodes

 • By now three princes were summoned.
-They killed two, then the forces of the temple pulled back into the inner sanctuary of the old temple with the Air prince.
+They killed two, then the forces of the temple pulled back into the inner sanctuary of the old temple with the remaining prince of Air.

 The plan for the campaign (level 15 to 20) was as follows